saadmdsabah/AI-Enabled-car-parking-System/README.md

 The system uses a camera and OpenCV (Open Source Computer Vision) library to capture live video footage of the parking lot.

 ## Run the application
-●	Run the requirements.txt file in the terminal
+●	Run pip install requirements.txt in the terminal

 ●	Run app.py file